 Basically, what this means is the data returned to the SELECT statement may or may not actually exist in the database.
-When using the NOLOCK hint in a SELECT statement, SQL Server ignores the locks of any INSERT/UPDATE/DELETE statements that may also be occurring and returns the data to the query even though those transactions may not have been committed.
+When using the NOLOCK hint in a SELECT statement, SQL Server will not put read locks in place, and any INSERT/UPDATE/DELETE statements that may also be occurring are allowed to modify the data you are trying to read.
+SQL Sever then returns the data to the query even though those transactions may not have been committed.
 This is known as a Dirty Read, and in some cases it may cause a query to return the same row multiple times or even skip rows.

 When should I use NOLOCK?

 There are some advantages to using NOLOCK, the main one being that it helps avoid deadlocks with other queries running against the same data.
 However I would point out that if you are getting frequent deadlocks with a query, this is an indication that using NOLOCK is going to return incorrect results.